wp-plugins/razor/readme.txt

 == Description ==

 Razor is a sophisticated cross-platform unit test framework that verifies the PHP and JavaScript code used in WordPress plugins works properly.
+To learn how to use Razor, please visit
+<h4><a href="https://code.google.com/p/wp-razor/">Our Google Code Site</a></h4>

 <h4>It Just Works</h4>
 Razor works on <u>any</u> modern desktop operating system with <u>zero</u> user intervention.
 Our battle-hardened core runs reliably on even the most misconfigured of servers, automatically handling common problems.
 In the rare cases where Razor can't run, it provides useful debugging info.